mehedi74/electro2/README.md

-Ecommerce website .sql is given
+Ecommerce website usin laravel and php .sql is given.sslcommerz will be added soon.